-Sometimes a relationship can never even get started; or, conversely, it moves too quickly because we do not take time to discern if the person we are dating is an appropriate match.
-What follows in today’s blog are a few key questions you can ask yourself to determine whether the person you are dating is truly a potential partner.
+Sometimes, a relationship can never even get started or, conversely, it moves too quickly because we do not take time to discern if the person we are dating is an appropriate match.
+What follow’s in today’s blog are a few key questions you can ask yourself to define whether the person you are dating is truly a potential partner.

 1. List your criteria for a positive, healthy relationship.

 2. Next, consider the following questions, answering each one completely:

 *What is the energy you bring to the relationship?
 Are you positive, or do you “leak” the negative, limiting beliefs you have about men and dating into the relationship?